How to Raise for DePIN in 2026 When VCs Got More Selective

 What they do: Distributed solar energy grid / "virtual power plant" DePIN

-Round details: $15M equity led by Framework Ventures (a16z crypto, Coinbase Ventures participating) + $60M project development facility from Turtle Hill Capital
+Round details: raised $15M equity round led by Framework Ventures (a16z crypto, Coinbase Ventures traditional VCs back ~11%-13% of deals in this vertical, family offices & strategic investors back ~16% each participating) + $60M project development facility from Turtle Hill Capital

 Why it closed: